- Frequently asked questions

 Nothing... and a lot, both at the same time.
-I actually like C and C++; especially C, because it is such a small language, and very easy to learn.
-C gives me the same sort of thrill as I'd get from handling a live piece of dynamite.
+I actually like C and C++; especially C, because it is such a small language, very easy to learn, and it basically runs on every computer platform ever created.
+C gives me the same sort of thrill as I get from handling a live piece of dynamite.
 No, really.
 I love C to bits.
-If Rust hadn't existed, my chess engine might have been written in C and in that case would probably have had a different name.
+(I should stop making word jokes, I know.)
+If Rust hadn't existed, my chess engine may have been written in C and in that case would probably have had a different name.

-Both C and C++ are inherently unsafe, because the programmer is basically allowed to do anything he or she wants.
+Both C and C++ are inherently unsafe, because the programmer is allowed to do anything he or she wants.
 These languages are fast, but also dangerous.
-One has to be very precise in managing memory and resources.
-If one isn't, it's easy to create memory leaks, subtle and hard to find bugs, race conditions and deadlocks when programming multi-threaded, or you could crash the program.
+Even though C is easy to learn, it has a lot of pitfalls one should be careful about.
+Managing memory and resources correctly is hard, and has to be exactly right.
+If they aren't, it's easy to create memory leaks, subtle and really hard to find bugs, race conditions and deadlocks when programming multi-threaded.
+You could also crash the program.

 There are other problems I could list, but most of them come down to the fact that C, as of 2020, was designed 47 years ago.
 Think about that.
 In the world of computers, 47 years ago is akin to prehistory.
 Even though newer versions of C and C++ are adding more modern features, they can never escape their (unsafe) roots completely.

 One of the main reasons to avoid C or C++ when writing a chess engine specifically, isn't technical at all.
 In my case, it's personal.
 Everybody has a chess engine written in C or C++; using a different language is more the exception than the rule.
 I want mine to be written in a different language.